May I email the exam to a specified account?

 When is the last date I may check out an exam?

-All exams must be completed by noon on Friday, the last day of the exam period.
+All exams must be completed by 12:30 pm on the last day of the exam period.